-Just 18 months old when a drunk driver plowed into her in the front yard of her suburban San Antonio, TX, home, Ava Lopez remembers nothing of a trauma impossible for her family to forget.
+Just 18 months old when a drunk driver plowed into her in the front yard of her suburban San Antonio, TX, home in 2009, Ava Lopez remembers nothing of a trauma impossible for her family to forget.

 And with Ava, now 11, still facing effects of a traumatic brain injury (TBI)—an imprint of her head was found on the windshield when the driver was arrested—finding forgiveness hasn’t been easy either.